gittuf/gittuf/docs/gaps/9/README.md

 ## Motivation

 By default, gittuf policies must be enabled on a per-repository basis.
-To address the overhead introduced by this, [GAP-8](/docs/gaps/8/README.md) made it possible for a repository to inherit policies from some other upstream "controller" repository.
+To address the overhead introduced by this, [GAP-8](/docs/gaps/8/README.md) makes it possible for a repository to inherit policies from some other upstream "controller" repository.
 This allows for gittuf to be used across hundreds or thousands of repositories.

-However, policy inheritance does not answer the question of whether a specific repository chose to inherit the policy.
-Organizations frequently have requirements such as ensuring all the repositories related to some software product meet minimum security baselines.
-These baselines can be declared in a controller repository and inherited by all the repositories where the baselines must be applied.
-But, there must also be a way to _verify_ that all the relevant repositories have in fact inherited the policies as expected.
+However, policy inheritance is insufficient to ensure that every repository that **must** use a particular policy actually did so.
+For example, an organization may require some set of repositories to apply the same baseline security controls.
+While each repository can inherit the same policy from a single controller, the organization cannot automatically validate that every repository has in fact inherited from the controller repository.

+### Validation Criteria

+The following validation criteria are considered for this GAP:
+* verify a network repository's active policy correctly inherits the controller's policy
+* verify evolution of network repository's policies to identify periods where inheritance was disabled, perhaps to bypass security controls
+* apply network repository's policies (including those inherited from the controller) to verify changes in the network repository

+TODO: the last one is just gittuf verification on the repo

 ## Specification

 Note: several concepts such as a "controller repository" are taken directly from [GAP-8](/docs/gaps/8/README.md).

-A repository that chooses to act as a "controller", i.e., its policies can be inherited by other repositories, can also declare specific repositories that must inherit its policies.
-Each of these repositories, known as a "network repository", is identified using the same attributes used by a repository to declare a controller repository (see [GAP-8](/docs/gaps/8/README.md)).

-This allows the controller repository to _enforce_ the set of repositories that _must_ inherit its policies.
-A gittuf client operating over the controller repository can verify that each of the network repositories have declared the controller in their root of trust metadata.
-Further, the client can also identify network repositories that have not propagated the latest controller policy.
+[GAP-8](/docs/gaps/8/README.md) allows a gittuf-enabled repository to specify whether its policies can be inherited by another repository (i.e., whether the repository can act as a controller).
+This GAP extends the controller-specific declaration to include the set of repositories that _must_ inherit its policies.
+Each repository declared in the controller is known as a "network repository", i.e., it's part of the gittuf network overseen by the controller repository.

+Each network repository is identified using the same repository attributes used to declare a controller repository (see [GAP-8]).
+Here, the "inherited attributes" property of the declaration enforces the set of policy attributes the network repository must inherit from the controller repository.

+TODO: add "applyAfter" policy ID in network repository?

+### Verification by the Controller

+1. Load current controller policy `Pc`
+1. Identify list of network repositories
+1. For each network repository `N`:
+    1. Temporarily clone and fetch `N` including its RSL and policy reference
+    1. If `N` does not include an RSL or policy reference, abort with an error
+    1. Load current network repository policy `Pn`
+    1. Verify that the root of trust metadata in `Pn` declares the controller with the expected attributes
+    1. If the controller declaration does not match, abort with an error
+    1. Verify that the propagated controller metadata matches the upstream policy metadata
+    1. If the propagated metadata does not match the controller's metadata, abort with an error

 TODO: is this attested to upstream? witness entry in the controller's RSL?